stpe/harvest-forecast-slack-checkin/README.md

     `heroku addons:open scheduler`

   Add a new job where the command is simply `worker` scheduled daily to the time you want the message posted in Slack.

+## Changelog

+#### 0.2.0

+  * Support adjacent time-off assignments for more correct guess when someone will be back after time off (previously adjacent assignment were ignored and only the current one was used).
+  * Support assignments assigned to everyone.
+  * Use a long format to display names when multiple persons share the same first name.
+  * Notify Slack user with DM if failing to retrieve data from Forecast.

+#### 0.0.1

+  * First version.